 A small-group storm drain stenciling service outing:

 - Lasts as long as you would like it to.
 Bins can be checked out for up to one week.

 • Must take place within St. Paul city limits.
 Volunteers living, attending school or working in St. Paul can usually mark drains near their homes, school or office.
 Someone from the FMR Outreach Team will work with you and your group to select your location.

-• Can usually be coordinated within two weeks.
+• Can typically be coordinated within two weeks.
 However, kits are limited, so we sometimes need to wait a bit longer for another group to return their kit.

 Need a sneak peek at the kit before signing one out?
 Check out the video below created by volunteer Will Stock featuring last year's stenciling coordinator, Daurius Mikroberts.